 The University of San Diego reserves the right in its sole discretion to disqualify any entry it determines to be ineligible or that does not comply with these terms and conditions.
 A project entry that is not viewable online for any reason or that is not received by the University by the applicable deadlines will not be considered.

 Prizes must be spent in direct support of the project and adhere as closely as possible to final written plan.
-Students must submit one-page monthly reports to the University of San Diego’s Center for Peace and Commerce (“CPC”) for six months following the receipt of award.
+Students must submit monthly reports to the University of San Diego’s Center for Peace and Commerce (“CPC”) for six months following the receipt of award.
 Students must also give a public “status update” presentation for the CPC, approximately six months after receiving the award, unless otherwise mutually agreed upon.

-You release the University and those acting pursuant to its authority from liability from any and all claims arising out of or relating in any way to your participation the Social Innovation Challenge.
+You release the University, sponsors, and those acting pursuant to their authority from liability from any and all claims arising out of or relating in any way to your participation the USD Social Innovation Challenge.